ccunning2/MyCode/README.md

 Crypt- This is a collection of Python functions written for cryptography homework to aid in decrpyting some problems.

-SHA - Implementation of the SHA1 hashing algorithm.
+SHA1- Implementation of the SHA1 hashing algorithm.
 Reads file from command line, returns hash value.